 Contract assets represent unbilled amounts related to the Group's rights to consideration for advertising services delivered and are included in "Prepayments and other assets" on the consolidated balance sheets.
-As of December 31, 2018 and 2019, contract assets were RMB1,414,549 and RMB1,875,704 (US\$269,428), respectively, net of allowance for doubtful accounts of RMB21,478 and RMB7,225 (US\$1,038), respectively.
-The increase in the balance of contract assets was primarily due to more outstanding advertising contracts as of December 31, 2019 compared to the prior year for which the Group had commenced to provide advertisement placements but had not completed all specified advertising services in the contract, which corresponds to when the Group has the right to bill its customers.
+As of December 31, 2019 and 2020, contract assets were RMB1,875,704 and RMB1,509,586 (US\$231,354), respectively, net of an allowance for credit losses of RMB7,225 and RMB9,275 (US\$1,421), respectively.
+The decrease in the balance of contract assets was primarily due to less outstanding advertising contracts as of December 31, 2020 compared to the prior year for which the Group had commenced to provide advertisement placements but had not completed all specified advertising services in the contract, which corresponds to when the Group has the right to bill its customers.

-Contract liabilities are mainly comprised of payments received for membership fees and virtual currency sold for which the corresponding services have not yet been provided to customers and are primarily presented as "Customer advances and deferred revenue" on the consolidated balance sheets.
-The increase in contract liabilities as compared to the year ended December 31, 2018 is a result of the increase in consideration received from the Group's customers.
-Revenue recognized for the year ended December 31, 2019 that was included in contract liabilities as of January 1, 2019 was RMB2,128,158 (US\$305,691).
+Contract liabilities are the Group's obligation to transfer goods or services to customers for which the Group has received consideration from customers, which are comprised of: i) payments received for membership fees and other services; ii) virtual currency sold for which the corresponding services have not yet been provided to customers; and iii) noncash credits granted to customers.
+Contract liabilities are primarily presented as "Customer advances and deferred revenue" on the consolidated balance sheets.
+Balances of contract liabilities were RMB3,954,763 and RMB4,476,940 (US\$686,121) as of December 31, 2019 and December 31, 2020, respectively.
+The increase in contract liabilities as compared to the year ended December 31, 2019 is a result of the increase in consideration received from the Group's customers.
+Revenue recognized for the year ended December 31, 2020 that was included in contract liabilities as of January 1, 2020 was RMB2,964,114 (US\$454,270).